Bessmay, Texas

 Bessmay is an unincorporated community in eastern Jasper County, in the U.S. state of Texas.
-The community is on County Road 640 approximately one half mile east of US Route 96.
+The community is on County Road 640, approximately one half mile east of U.S. Route 96.
 The community of Buna lies approximately 1.3 miles to the south-southwest.

 History

 Bessmay began in about 1900 as a lumbering town on the railroad.
 The community was named for Bessmay Kirby, the daughter of a sawmill owner.